MIS 424 - E-Commerce Systems Management

 If you have any questions regarding cheating, plagiarism or WWU's Academic Policies

-see the Office of Student Life's Academic Dishonesty web page, Appendix D of the University Bulletin or talk
+see Appendix D of the University Catalog or talk with Professor Sandvig.

 Microsoft DreamSpark Software

 The complete developer software list available is quite extensive and includes

 Windows OS, Office, Visual Studio, Expression

 Studio and SQL Server.
 None of these products are required for MIS 314.

 You will receive an email via your WWU email from eAcadamy during the first week or two of the quarter